 You could honestly spend an entire day in this area of New Taipei and Taipei.
 Start the day at the traditional market, hike, explore the waterfront, and come back to the Jingmei Night Market at dusk.

-And once you’re done, you could go to a nearby hotel or Airbnb.
+And once you’re done, you could go to a nearby hotel.
 It’s a reasonably affordable area to stay, so I recommend checking nearby places you could stay.

 Explore More Night Markets Throughout Taiwan